TritonDataCenter/manta/docs/operator-guide/maintenance.md

 See the `manta-adm(1)` manual page for details.

-## Locating storage IDs and compute IDs
+## Locating storage IDs

-Manta Storage CNs have additional identifiers:

-- a manta compute ID, used by the jobs subsystem.
-- one or more manta storage IDs, used for object metadata.
+Manta Storage CNs have additional identifiers known as storage IDs.
+The one or more manta storage IDs are used for object metadata.
 There's one storage ID per storage zone deployed on a server, so there can be more than one storage ID per CN, although this is usually only the case in development environments.

-You can generate a table that maps hostnames to compute ID and storage IDs for the current datacenter:
+You can generate a table that maps hostnames to storage IDs for the current datacenter:

-    # manta-adm cn -o host,compute_id,storage_ids storage
+    # manta-adm cn -o host,storage_ids storage
-    HOST     COMPUTE ID               STORAGE IDS
+    HOST     STORAGE IDS
-    RM08213  12.cn.us-east.joyent.us  2.stor.us-east.joyent.us
+    RM08213  2.stor.us-east.joyent.us
-    RM08211  20.cn.us-east.joyent.us  1.stor.us-east.joyent.us
+    RM08211  1.stor.us-east.joyent.us
-    RM08216  19.cn.us-east.joyent.us  3.stor.us-east.joyent.us
+    RM08216  3.stor.us-east.joyent.us
-    RM08219  11.cn.us-east.joyent.us  4.stor.us-east.joyent.us
+    RM08219  4.stor.us-east.joyent.us

 Note that the column name is "storage\_ids" (with a trailing "s") since there may be more than one.